 Yidan Sun

-My research interests span complex systems, network science, and computational social science.
+My research interests span network science, complex systems, computational social science, text analytics, and statistical modeling of network data.
 I am particularly interested in analyzing large-scale complex systems, with my current primary focus on using computational approaches to study human trafficking.
 My other ongoing research projects explore science of science topics, including collaboration networks focusing on scholarly publications and grant proposals, and broader social science topics, such as internal migration in the United States and financial inequities among vulnerable populations.

 Prior to my doctoral studies, I earned my master’s degree in Analytics from USC in 2022 and my bachelor’s degree in Statistics from The Chinese University of Hong Kong, Shenzhen, in 2020.